-We anticipate that greater than 50% of the necessary coursework leading to the Level 1 Certificate Brake and Front End Specialist may be obtained by students beginning in the spring 2018 semester.
+We anticipate that greater than 50% of the necessary coursework leading to the Associate of Arts degree may be obtained by students beginning in the fall 2018 semester.

 I look forward to continually working to ensure that St. Philip's College complies with all guidelines set forth by the Southern Association of Colleges and Schools Commission on Colleges.
 Please let me know if you have any questions or need any clarification.